tumaer/SciML/_sources/lecture/optimization.md

 Optimizing $f({\bf{x}}) = x_{1}^{2} + 2 x_{2}^{2}$ (Source: {cite}`zhang2021`, [here](https://d2l.ai/chapter_optimization/gd.html)).
 ```

 Having up until now relied on a fixed learning rate $\eta$, we now want to expand upon the previous algorithm by *adaptively* choosing $\eta$.
 For this, we have to go back to **Newton's method**.
-For this, we have to further expand the initial Taylor-expansion to the third-order term
+For this, we have to further expand the initial Taylor expansion to the third-order term as

 $$f({\bf{x}} + {\bf{\varepsilon}}) = f({\bf{x}}) + {\bf{\varepsilon}}^{\top} \nabla f({\bf{x}}) + \frac{1}{2} {\bf{\varepsilon}}^{\top} \nabla^{2} f({\bf{x}}) {\bf{\varepsilon}} + \mathcal{O}(||{\bf{\varepsilon}}||^{3}).$$ (taylor_epsilon3)